 Collaboration.
 Flexibility.
 Patience.
 Tolerance.
-At Abington Friends School (AFS) teachers and students have always upheld these practices, but never have they been more crucial to student performance and resilience than they have over the past year.
+At Abington Friends School (AFS) teachers and students have always upheld these practices, but never have they been more crucial to student performance and resilience than they have during these pandemic times.

 Megan Asplundh, Director of the WILF Learning Resource Center, offers the following strategies for building a healing centered school community: 1) Recognize and respond to young people’s trauma with love, empathy and restorative practices, 2) Use an equity lens that addresses implicit bias in regard to race, class, and related structural barriers, and 3) Engage students, teachers, staff, and families in working to reform and dismantle harmful systems that make it hard for young people to succeed and thrive.